Poetoid Lyricam is a camera that takes poems.

 It consists of a Raspberry Pi, camera, thermal printer and batteries housed in the body of a 1970s Polaroid camera.
 The pictures it takes are fed to a neural net which generates captions, these are then mangled and reformatted to resemble a poem, which emerges from the printer on the back.

-At EMF 2018 I did a talk on Lyricam, Dada, and my past a present experiments with text generation.
+At EMF 2018 I did a talk on Lyricam, Dada, and my past and present experiments with text generation.
 The video of it can be viewed here, or below.

 I was not prepared enough to learn the talk, so this is basically what I read out.